 If your child is a toddler, and he/she has not reached the speech milestones for his/her particular age, it would be wise to visit your pediatrician to discuss these concerns.
 There are some other signs that indicate a speech problem in children with autism.

-- Will use gestures to communicate (pointing, shaking head, stomping, reaching etc.)
+- Using gestures to communicate (pointing, shaking the head, stomping, reaching, etc.)

-- Will often fail to respond to their name.
+- Often fail to respond to their name.

-- Will make eye contact with you rather than call out.
+- Making eye contact with you rather than call out.

 Why Don’t Some Children with Autism Speak?

-There isn’t one concrete answer to what causes some children with autism to be non verbal.
-The only thing that researchers have found to be a common factor with non verbal autism is that children who display non verbal tendencies have low levels of brain activity when it comes to linking objects to their name.
-For example, looking at a ball may not cause a non verbal child with autism to think of the word ball.
+There isn’t one concrete answer to what causes some children with autism to be nonverbal.
+The only thing that researchers have found to be a common factor with nonverbal autism is that children who display nonverbal tendencies have low levels of brain activity when it comes to linking objects to their names.
+For example, looking at a ball may not cause a nonverbal child with autism to think of the word ball.

-Another common factor with non verbal children who have autism is the lack of interaction and communication with others.
-Many non verbal children with autism have the ability to develop language and speech by the age of four with early intervention.
+Another common factor in nonverbal children who have autism is the lack of interaction and communication with others.
+Many nonverbal children with autism have the ability to develop language and speech by the age of four with early intervention.
 However, many of these children don’t because of a severe lack of communication and interaction in their early childhood.

 The way that children learn to speak is the same, whether they are typically developing or developmentally delayed.
 They watch, they listen, they imitate, and they are rewarded with reciprocal communication or by gaining access to something they were seeking.

-- Social interaction and play: play with your child or help your child communicate with other children.
-As you play, narrate what you are doing, and what the other children are doing as it occurs and ask questions to promote communication.
+Play with your child or help your child communicate with other children.
+As you play, narrate what you are doing, and what the other children are doing as it occurs, and ask questions to promote communication.
 This will help promote language, as well as social skills.

-- Ask simple questions: ask them to make a decision- this one or that one?
+Ask them to make a decision- this one or that one?
 If they point, model the answer “that one” and prompt them to repeat “that one.”
 If it doesn’t work the first time, that’s okay- keep trying, keep talking, and keep modeling.

 Good parenting is number one when it comes to teaching language and communication.
 Even with typically developing children, there is a notable difference in children who are spoken to and read to at home versus the children who do not have substantial interaction or reading time with parents at home.

-For children with autism who are not developing speech and language, a speech therapist might be necessary to start developing communications skills.
+For children with autism who are not developing speech and language, a speech therapist might be necessary to start developing communication skills.

 ABA therapy can help to encourage all of the work that is being done in speech therapy and reinforce the communication skills that you and your child are practicing at home.
 Additionally, ABA can help to teach your child how to communicate with a PECS board or by using gestures while slowly encouraging verbal skills.